olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 caption="The flatter the audio output of a microphone, the more compressed and less lifelike you will sound."
 %}

-It was… a mess.
-I didn’t know how to set up the audio interface.
-Although this was a fairly simple one.
-I held out on purchasing a good set of studio headphones (like the Sony MDR-7506) because I thought (wrongly) that I could have a sense for my own voice’s volume.
-A microphone, like a camera, doesn’t have a human’s perspective on what *loud* means.
-It will happily blast your co-worker’s ears off or sound like you’re a kilometer away.
-It’s not until someone from your team complains that you’ll notice your voice was near impossible to hear, something you never have to worry about when physically present.
-Until you can afford a fancy microphone or an amplifier with a live level monitor, I strongly recommend you wear monitor headphones when you talk into a microphone.
-All the pros do it for a reason, they don't trust the microphone to portrait their voice as intended.
-And no, your AirPods don’t count as proper monitors because you can only hear other voices when you wear them, not your own.
-Especially in noise cancellation mode.
+It was... challenging.
+Although it was a fairly simplified one, I didn’t know how to set up the audio interface.
+I mistakenly held out on purchasing a good set of studio headphones thinking I had a sense of my own voice’s volume.
+But a microphone, like a camera, doesn’t have a human perspective on what *loud* means.
+It will blast your co-worker’s ears off or sound like you’re far away.
+If you're lucky someone will complain that you're heard to understand.
+Most won't people won't bother.
+Don't ever bother using a microphone with live feedback without monitoring headphones.
+Professionals always do it for a reason.

-You naturally have an awareness of your own voice level in a room full of humans.
-A microphne has no such awareness.
+Your typical headphone microphones don’t count.
+You'll only hear other people's voices when you wear them, not your own.
+This is even worse with noise cancellation, which gives you less awareness of your own voice's volume.
+Even if *your* voice is a the appropriate level in your environment, you'd be surprised how differently you sound depending on what microphone you're using and how far away it is from your face.

-Here are examples of three radically different microphones recording the exact same input albeit at different distances from my voice:
+Here are three radically different microphones recording the exact same input albeit at different distances from my voice:

 <figure class="audio">
     <figcaption>2019 16-inch MacBook Pro (60 cm from face)</figcaption>